-Commissioners and managers set a high standard for ethical behavior and set the example for the staff.
-Because a significant part of the agency's program involves distributing public funds through grantmaking, the staff is sensitive to ethical issues and is encouraged by leaders to engage in frank and open discussions regarding ethics.
-Agency leaders provide guidance on ethical questions, and seek opinions from the State Ethics Commission when answers were not immediately clear.
+Agency leaders set a high standard for ethical behavior and set the example for the staff.
+Because a significant part of the agency's program involves distributing public funds through grant making, the staff is sensitive to ethical issues and is encouraged by leaders to engage in frank and open discussions regarding ethics.
+Agency leaders provide guidance on ethical questions and seek opinions from the State Ethics Commission when answers were not immediately clear.